cai-lw/cs-97si-solutions/docs/assn5.md

 ## 2505 A multiplication game (3)

-Simply do a DP on all reachable numbers from the largest down to 1, to find whether each number is a winning state or a losing state.
+Simply do a DP (or equivalently, memoized minimax search) on all reachable numbers from the largest down to 1, to find whether each number is a winning state or a losing state.
 The number of reachable numbers is 6623, so this is fast enough.

 ## 1678 I Love this Game!
 (3)

-(Solved)
+Do a DP or memoized search just like the problem above.
+Complexity is $O(N(b-a))$.

 ## 1704 Georgia and Bob (5)